APPLICATIONS AND REGISTRATIONS FOR 2012 OPEN 3 OCTOBER 2011 AND CLOSE END OF JANUARY 2012

 ASSESSMENT METHODS / EXAMINATIONS

-A combination of tests, assignments or marked tutorials, and a final three hour examination in will be used in each topic, thus combining formative and summative assessment.
-An external examiner will be appointed in line with standard Wits practices and quality assurance, and moderation of examinations will be the responsibility of the Wits school most closely associated with the course.
+In all courses a combination of tests, assignments or marked tutorials, and a final three hour examination in each course will be used, thus combining formative and summative assessment.
+An external examiner will be appointed in line with standard Wits practices and quality assurance and moderation of examinations will be the responsibility of the Wits school most closely associated with the course.

-Examinations are held twice yearly: May (end of semester one) and October (end of semester two).
+Examinations are held twice yearly: May (end of semester 1) and October (end of semester 2)

 Lectures will be held in the First National Bank Building (FNB) or the Wits Plus building or the Commerce, Law and Management (CLM) building on the West Campus, Yale Road, Braamfontein from 17h30 to 19h30.
 Lecture venues will be displayed in the Corporate Governance and Administration (CIS) office on the day that lectures commence.

-Topics will be offered subject to a minimum registration of ten students.
+Courses will be offered subject to a minimum of ten students per course..

 FACILITIES AT WITS

 We offer a one-stop professional administration service to our part-time students in the Wits Plus Building, West Campus.
-Secure well-lit parking is provided (an annual parking fee is levied).
-A coffee shop at the Tower of Light is open for evening refreshments.
-CSSA students have access to the Wits Plus computer laboratory and are permitted to study in the Wits Commerce library and may consult the books of this library on a reference basis only.
+Secure well-lit parking is provided (an annual parking fee levied).
+A coffee shop in the Tower of Light is open for evening refreshments.
+CIS students have access to the Wits Plus computer laboratory.
+CSSA students are permitted to study in the Wits Commerce library and may consult the books of this library on a reference basis.
 The Wartenweiler Library on the East Campus has a 24-hour reading/study facility.

 Register at the Corporate Governance and Administration (CIS office), Second floor, Wits Plus building, West Campus, Wits University, Yale Road, Braamfontein.